lazarSD98/Landing-Page-Project/README.md

 ## Notes
 - No JavaScript or other scripting languages are used in this project.
 - Image assets are stored in the `/images` folder and referenced in the CSS.
+- Webpage is not designed for Mobile users